 Institute of Cellular & Integrative Neuroscience (INCI) | UPR3212 Director: Michel Barrot

-Michel Barrot and Ipek Yalcin are CNRS research directors.
-Their team works on chronic pain treatments as well as on their anxiety-depressive consequences.
+Ipek Yalcin is a CNRS research director.
+Her team works on chronic pain treatments as well as on their anxiety-depressive consequences.
 It is thus a pioneer in the study of the links between pain and mood disorders.
-Their study of pain treatments covers the action of opiates as well as that of antidepressants and anticonvulsants.
+The team's study of pain treatments covers the action of opiates as well as that of antidepressants and anticonvulsants.
 Several techniques are used in this laboratory, combining behavioural, neuroanatomical, electrophysiological and genomic approaches.

 INCI Website of Team "Neuroanatomy, Pain & Psychopathology"